-WASHINGTON -- The chairman of the House committee that oversees the District of Columbia said Thursday that he's open to giving district leaders more freedom to spend their local tax dollars, a prospect that pleased D.C. officials who have been advocating for years for greater budget autonomy.
+WASHINGTON (AP) — The chairman of the House committee that oversees the District of Columbia said Thursday that he’s open to giving district leaders more freedom to spend their local tax dollars, a prospect that pleased D.C. officials pushing for years for greater budget autonomy.

 Congress must approve the district’s budget.
 That means services for the 600,000 residents of the nation’s capital hang in the balance anytime funding for the federal government is at risk of running out.

 U.S. Rep. Darrell Issa, R-Calif., the chairman of the Committee on Oversight and Government Reform, said at a subcommittee hearing Thursday that he was not prepared to grant full budget autonomy to the district, but he said he wanted to streamline the approval process so the district’s local funds aren’t tied to the federal budget debate.

 Issa told D.C.
 Mayor Vincent Gray after the hearing that he did not want district leaders to have to worry about slowdowns on Capitol Hill affecting city services.
 He told reporters he planned to work with Del.
 Eleanor Holmes Norton, D-D.C., to introduce a bill that would allow the district to spend its local funds months earlier than when the federal budget is approved.

 “I think there’s a justification to let the district do what a city does,” Issa said.
 “A city plans its own budget, uses its own funds and typically goes to a state capital hoping to get more.”

 Such a bill would allow the district to reset its fiscal year, allowing city government to function more smoothly.
 The district is currently tied to the federal fiscal year, which starts on Oct.
 1 — weeks after the beginning of the school year.

 Norton said she was eager to work with Issa to get the bill passed and described his proposal as “a very significant breakthrough” in what had been hostile relations between the district and the new Republican-led House.